 |American Century NT Emerging Markets Institutional||ACLKX|

-If you have the time and patience to pick and choose your own stocks, you can make sure you invest only in those stocks most closely matching your own concept of socially responsible business behavior.
+If you have the time and patience to pick and choose your stocks, you can make sure you invest only in those stocks, most closely matching your concept of socially responsible business behavior.

 Be sure to be thorough in investigating any company you want to invest in.
 It is highly possible a company with an excellent track record on labor relations and the environment may have significant subsidiary operations involved in businesses outside of your scope.

-Also understand companies are never static.
-Large ones in particular buy and sell operations on an ongoing basis.
-The acquisition of a single undesirable line of business could change your entire view of a particular company as it relates to social responsibility.
+Also, understand companies are never static.
+Large ones, in particular, buy and sell operations on an ongoing basis.
+The acquisition of a single undesirable line of business could change your entire view of a specific company as it relates to social responsibility.

 Investing in socially responsible companies is a noble effort.
 Just be aware of the limitations and understand it will never be a perfect endeavor.

 Whether you want to dedicate your investing experience to improving the world or just put some money here and there into companies with ethically sound business practices, Robo advisors can help you invest in a socially conscious way.

 On top of that, all of these services charge lower fees than what you'd find with an old-fashioned personal advisor while handing you the tools you need to plan and save for your future.

 Robo advisors have truly democratized the investing sphere.
 While once only the very wealthy could pick and choose how to invest, now everyone can have this ability with a tap on their cellphone.